Languages in censuses

-Many countries and national censuses currently enumerate or have previously enumerated their populations by languages, native language, home language, level of knowing language or a combination of these characteristics.
+Many countries, through the use of censuses, enumerate their populations by languages and by their level of competence in using those languages.

 Afghanistan

 Pashto and Dari (Persian) are the official languages of Afghanistan; bilingualism is very common.
 Both are Indo-European languages from the Iranian languages sub-family.
 Dari has always been the prestige language and a lingua franca for inter-ethnic communication.
 It is the native tongue of the Tajiks, Hazaras, Aimaks, and Kizilbash.
 Pashto is the native tongue of the Pashtuns, although many Pashtuns often use Dari and some non-Pashtuns are fluent in Pashto.

 Other languages, including Uzbek, Arabic, Turkmen, Balochi, Pashayi, and Nuristani languages (Ashkunu, Kamkata-viri, Vasi-vari, Tregami, and Kalasha-ala), are the native tongues of minority groups across the country and have official status in the regions where they are widely spoken.
 Minor languages also include Pamiri (Shughni, Munji, Ishkashimi, and Wakhi), Brahui, Hindko, and Kyrgyz.
 A small percentage of Afghans are also fluent in Urdu, English and other languages.